JosephPB/Protein/README.md

 and plots energy vs. Monte Carlo time and lenth vs. Monte Carlo time.

 Similarly ```plotavg.py``` takes multiple file inputs, of the same monomer lenth and different temperature at the command line (see ```jobs.sh``` in ```3D``` for an example) and plots average energy vs. temperature and average length vs. temperature.

+Additionally, ```plotmult.py``` takes in multiple runs at three different temperatures and creates a three tiered subplot for comparison.

 ## Versioning